5afe/safe/spec/replace_browser_extension/01_main.rst

 Preconditions
 +++++++++++++

-* Existing safe with connected browser extension.
+* Existing Safe with connected browser extension.
-* The safe has enough funds for the transaction.
+* The Safe has enough funds for the transaction.
 * Backend services are reachable and working.
-* New browser extension installation, ready to connect with the safe.
+* New browser extension installation, ready to connect with the Safe.
-* User has valid recovery phrase for the safe.
+* User has valid recovery phrase for the Safe.

 Steps
 +++++